xfbs/awesome/readme.md

 #### RubyWarrior: [`bloc.io/ruby-warrior`](https://www.bloc.io/ruby-warrior)

-> A TRIUMPHANT QUEST OF ADVENTURE, LOVE & DESTINY
-> ALL WITHIN A FEW LINES OF CODE

 You take control over a warrior, by writing a minimalist A.I. to control him on his quest.
+Cute retro pixel art and Ruby make this a pleasant and addicting game at the same time.

 ![RubyWarrior screenshot](img/ruby_warrior.png)

 #### Screeps: [`screeps.com`](https://screeps.com)

-> Screeps means “scripting creeps.”
-It’s an open-source sandbox MMO RTS game
-> for programmers, wherein the core mechanic is programming your units’ AI.
-You
-> control your colony by writing JavaScript which operate 24/7 in the single
-> persistent real-time world filled by other players on par with you.
+Screeps means “scripting creeps.”
+It’s an open-source sandbox MMO RTS game for programmers, wherein the core mechanic is programming your units’ AI.
+You control your colony by writing JavaScript which operate 24/7 in the single persistent real-time world filled by other players on par with you.

 ![Screeps screenshot](img/screeps.png)